benderstwin/openremote25/README.md

 ##Install On unRaid:

-On unRaid, install from the Community Applications and enter the app folder location and the port for the webUI.
+On unRaid, install container by adding bender77/openremote25

 ##Install On Other Platforms (like Ubuntu, Synology 5.2 DSM, etc.):